-- I. All door signs shall have room numbers printed on signs per ADA, including restrooms per UNM PDC, which are for internal use only. - J. For new construction, restrooms shall have only the designated gender or universal restroom sign, and not include the access symbol, as the symbol is not required when all restrooms within a facility are accessible. (see Section C Sign Details, Sign Type R4)

-For buildings with both accessible and non-accessible restrooms, the access symbol identified in the ISS will be used per ADA standards.
-For non-accessible restrooms, a clear map shall be provided with direction to the nearest accessible restroom. (see Section C Sign Details, Sign Type R4)
+- G. Each cubical shall have a distinct number.
+Groups of cubicles within a designated area shall use the corresponding room number with alphanumeric suffix, identified in clockwise order. - H. Larger capacity rooms: meeting, classrooms, auditoriums, theaters, etc, use 'honorific' room designator ending in '0' or '5'. - Back of House, BOH, utility and regulatory rooms maintain specific, consistent identification separate and different from sequential room number system. - J. All door signs shall have room numbers printed on signs per ADA, including restrooms per UNM PDC, which are for internal use only. - K. For new construction, restrooms shall have only the designated gender or universal restroom sign, and not include the access symbol, access symbol is not required when all restrooms within a facility are accessible. (see Section C Sign Details, Sign Type R4) For buildings with both accessible and non-accessible restrooms, the access symbol identified on page 25 will be used per ADA standards.
+For non-accessible restrooms, a clear map shall be provided with written direction to nearest accessible restroom. (see Section C Sign Details, Sign Type R4) - L. The text, "Thank you for respecting our tobacco free campus" and accompanied by the approved No Smoking symbol, shall be provided in all buildings using Sign Type G2 on every building project.

-K. Utility Numbering System: Back-of-House, Utility & Regulatory The following numbering system is designed for all rooms, areas and corridors, designated by UNM PDC.
-The Utility Numbering System, translates as follows:

-first digit = floor, second digit = function e.g.,

-1R1 = first floor restroom and 2R1 = second floor restroom

-C = Hall, Corridor, Vestibule, Public Circulation

-E = Elevator

-J = Janitor, Custodian

-L = Lift

-M = Mechanical, Electrical, Fire Riser

-R = Restroom (restroom adjoining an office will be identified with an alpha numeric rather than R designation)

-S = Stair

-T = Telecom, Data

-W = Waste, Trash, Recycle

-V = Vertical Penetration, Shaft

-L. The text, "Thank you for respecting our tobacco free campus" and accompanied by the approved No Smoking symbol, shall be provided in all buildings using Sign Type G2 on every building project.